 (Browse by Topic)

 The proposed docket includes more information on the official assembly meetings.
-Please also review the Schedule of Events (available for download by February 28) for the complete list of assembly activities, which includes many other optional events and meals sponsored by various entities and organizations.
+Please also review the Schedule of Events for the complete list of assembly activities, which includes many other optional events and meals sponsored by various entities and organizations.
 These can be good ways to learn about church programs, meet other attendees with similar interests, and hear outstanding speakers.

-On Sunday morning, June 15, all assembly registrants are invited to worship with Detroit area congregations that are making special arrangements to welcome them.
-Transportation is provided to those churches that are not within walking distance of assembly hotels, and most of the churches are providing lunch to their assembly guests on that day.
+On Sunday morning, June 19, all assembly registrants are invited to worship with Portland area congregations that are making special arrangements to welcome them.
+Transportation is provided to those churches that are not within walking distance or accessible by public transportation, and most of the churches are providing lunch to their assembly guests on that day.
 Advance sign up (offered as part of the GA registration process) is required in order to arrange for transportation and lunch.

-3. I have a disability or other special circumstances related to my participation in the assembly – what do I do?
+I have a disability or other special circumstances related to my participation in the assembly—what do I do?

-The Cobo Center and the assembly hotels are accessible by wheelchair and provide other accommodations for participants and guests with disabilities.
-All of the assembly hotels are located within 6 blocks of the convention center, and the People Mover is accessible by wheelchair.
-One of the assembly hotels is located across the street from Cobo, and the G.A Meeting Service makes every effort to take special needs into account in making hotel assignments.
+The Oregon Convention Center and the assembly hotels are accessible by wheelchair and provide other accommodations for participants and guests with disabilities.
+The light rail cars are accessible by wheelchair, so participants may select from any of the assembly hotels and have a walk of four blocks or less.
+The G.A Meeting Service makes every effort to take special needs into account in making hotel assignments—please include any pertinent information when you register.

 The following services are provided at the assembly:

-- Headsets for amplification during business meetings and opening worship (these may be checked out from the Special Assistance Counter in the Atrium.
+- Headsets for amplification during business meetings and opening worship (these may be checked out from the Special Assistance Counter outside the plenary hall in the convention center.

 - Real-time captioning of business meetings and worship services.